Decoding Echo Chambers: LLM-Powered Simulations Revealing Polarization in Social Networks: Introduction

-Our contributions can be summarized as follows: First, we present the first language-based simulation framework for studying echo chambers and polarization.
-Second, our experiments align with conclusions drawn from real-world studies and are mostly consistent with numerical simulation, validating the utility of our SSF as a research tool.
-Finally, we propose a language-based intervention approach to mitigate opinion polarization and the echo chamber effect, offering new insights for community governance and management.
+\begin{itemize} \item We present the first language-based simulation framework \textit{SSF} for studying echo chambers and polarization. \item Our experiments align with conclusions drawn from real-world studies and are mostly consistent with numerical simulations, validating the utility of our SSF as a research tool. \item We propose a language-based intervention approach to mitigate opinion polarization and the echo chamber effect, offering new insights for community governance and management. \end{itemize}